 The cons of the monolithic approach are clear (and it’s not as though I’m telling you anything new here ????):

-- Continuous integration difficulties — When working on a large application via continuous integration, the number of tests running for each code change and each commit / pull request makes the process of pushing a single line of code extremely long, with tests often running for hours.
+- Continuous integration (CI) difficulties — When working on a large application via CI, the number of tests running for each code change and each commit / pull request makes the process of pushing a single line of code extremely long, with tests often running for hours.

-- Scaling — Scaling a monolithic application means that you scale up ALL services and contents, which takes a lot of time to start and to scale.
+- Scaling — Scaling a monolithic application means that you scale up ALL services and contents, which takes a lot of time to start and to execute.

 The microservices era